 The passage seems to be oriented to the south-southwest, to the region west of Carrickbanagher

-where there may be another large cairn.
+where another possible passage-grave is located on the summit of Doon Hill.
 It seems to have a bearing to

 the mid-summer extreme moonsets.